oliyh/cljs-webapp-from-scratch/README.md

 2
 ```

-Without further delay, let's start a REPL so we can experience the mind-blowing thrill of
+Without further delay, let's start a REPL so you too can experience the mind-blowing thrill of
 adding one number to another.
 As we're building a web page, it will be useful
 to use a browser to perform the evaluation in our REPL.
 It's easy to start one; in a new terminal run: